• Apr 23, 2025

 How can I avoid excess baggage charges on AirAsia?

-By buying the checked baggage limit according to your luggage or minimising your checked baggage items, you can avoid excess baggage charges on AirAsia.
+By purchasing the checked baggage limit for your luggage or minimising the items you check, you can avoid excess baggage charges on AirAsia.

 What happens if my check-in bag exceeds the 15 kg limit?

-If your check-in bag exceeds the 15 kg limit, you must pay AirAsia the excess baggage fee according to the per-kg price.
+If your check-in bag exceeds the 15 kg limit, you must pay AirAsia the excess baggage fee at the per-kg rate.

 Can I carry a baby stroller for my infant?